SoikatHasanAhmed/PyTorch_Project_Template/README.md

 #### *On-going project.*

-####    * Do pull-request and give corrections, suggestions, advices, song names, k-drama list, boring movies, ideas etc., if you want.
-Check To-Do list.*

 The aim of this repo is to create my personal PyTorch project framework.

-Most of the time, whenever I am working on a new project, I either work on my previous template (which is good but not optimized and doesn't follow oop design) or write everything from scratch.
-So, after being lazy for over one-and-a-half year, it's high time I focused on making my own project framework.

-Some things are needed to be said beforehand:

 - *This work is currently undergoing trials and errors.
 I haven't checked everything yet.
 I just took the code and started editing.
 I have to make sure everything works before finalizing the template.
 I will make some example models and test with this framework.*
-- I don't like json format.
+- Why YAML - I don't like json format.
 Mainly because I can't comment, and I don't like the look of json files.
 I apologize for being a language-phobic.
 It is what it is.
 I prefer YAML format.
 So, my configuration files will be in YAML.
-- I want to make a template which will make project tree based on choice of enabling GAN options.
+- Why GAN option - I want to make a template which will make project tree based on choice of enabling GAN options.
 So, I have put a GAN option in ```new_project.py``` file.
 It will give me a bit of freedom while creating project tree as I work with GAN most of the time.
-- I want to practice more OOP coding.
-Currently, my coding style isn't OOP that much.
-I want to become more familiar with OOP styles.

 ## Prerequisites